telerik/reporting-docs/knowledge-base/binaryformatter-exception-after-upgrade-to-net5.md

 ## Cause\Possible Cause(s)
 We are currently working on building and distributing our packages built against  .NET 5.
-They are expected to be available in the R1 2021 Release of Reporting that is coming in the middle of January.
+They are expected to be available in R1 2021 that is coming in the middle of January.
 You can find further information in [.Net 5.0 support of Desktop ReportViewers and Reports generation WEB service](https://feedback.telerik.com/reporting/1489782-net-5-0-support-of-desktop-reportviewers-and-reports-generation-web-service) feature request or at [Remove BinaryFormatter from the shared framework in .NET 5](https://github.com/dotnet/runtime/issues/29976) GitHub thread.